-- Alcohol Advertising on Campus is Banned or Limited Paradise Valley Community College campus limits severely advertisements of alcohol or alcoholic beverages. - II.
-Alcohol Industry Sponsorship for On-Campus Events is Banned or Limited There are no events on campus which are alcohol industry sponsored. - III.
-Alcohol Promotions with Special Appeal to Underage Drinkers is Banned or Limited Paradise Valley Community College does not participate in promotions related to drinking, underage or otherwise.
-Our campus and sites are located in neighborhood settings within the vicinity of bars.
+I. Alcohol Advertising on Campus is Banned or Limited

+Paradise Valley Community College campus severely limits advertisements of alcohol or alcoholic beverages.

+II.
+Alcohol Industry Sponsorship for On -Campus Events is Banned or Limited

+There are no events on campus which are alcohol industry sponsored.

+III.
+Alcohol Promotions with Special Appeal to Underage Drinkers is Banned or Limited

+Paradise Valley Community College does not participate in promotions related to drinking, underage or otherwise.
+Our campus and sites are located in neighborhood settings wit hin the vicinity of bars.

-- IV.
-Alcohol Promotions that Show Drinking in High-Risk Contexts in Banned or Limited Paradise Valley Community College does not participate in promotions related to drinking. - V. Pro-Health Messages that Counterbalance Alcohol Advertising are Required.
+IV.
+Alcohol Promotions that Show Drinking in High -Risk Contexts in Banned or Limited

+Paradise Valley Community College does not participate in promotions related to drinking.

+V. Pro-Health Messages that Counterbalance Alcohol Adv ertising are Required

 Paradise Valley Community College maintains a drug, alcohol, and tobacco free campus.
-This also includes the advertisement of alcohol on campus
+This is an area of opportunity to create social norms marketing and programming.